 ELSE, GO TO DRINKSWTR2F]

 [DRINKSWTR2E] In a usual week, about how often do you use tap water from your home to make any other beverages or soup?
+We are interested in all tap water, whether or not it has been filtered or treated.